ADHD Therapy

 A booster session is a drop-in session, after you have treated ADHD, to periodically refresh your skills and fine tune your newly optimized brain and life!

-According to ADHD expert Dr. Russell Barkley, ADHD is fundamentally a disorder of self-regulation—impacting how we manage time, organize behavior across time and use internal motivation to guide our actions.
-This means that, people with ADHD often know what they want to do—but struggle to initiate, sustain or complete tasks in a timely and consistent manner.
+According to ADHD expert Dr. Russell Barkley, ADHD is a challenge of self-regulation which impacts how we manage time, organize our behavior and use internal motivation to guide our actions.
+This means that people with ADHD often know what they want to do, but struggle to initiate, sustain or complete tasks in a timely and consistent manner.
 It’s not about effort or intelligence; it’s about how the brain prioritizes, filters and acts on information in real time.

 Some of the most common struggles include: